 3. Define your Key Goals for the next 5 Years

 You need a plan and once you have that plan the focus and purpose it will give helps you “project” your brand with clarity and honestly.
-“This is want I want, and here is how I will get there; then here’s is where I want to be and how I intend to get their.
+“This is what I want, and here is how I will get there; then here’s is where I want to be and how I intend to get their.
 A propelling story for any recruiter.

 Click here to read part 2 of this article